rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Client Install
 --------------

-To use a Bareos Backup Server, a machine must have the Bareos Client/File software installed.
+For a client machine to use the Bareos Backup Server Rock-on, if must have the Bareos Client/File software installed.
-Ideally a similar version to that on the Server, the :ref:`bareos_webui` shows running/connected versions.
+Ideally a similar version to the Bareos Server components, the :ref:`bareos_webui` shows the Director version in the header menu.
+As does the bconsole command ``*status director``.

 - See: `Installing a Bareos Client <https://docs.bareos.org/IntroductionAndTutorial/InstallingBareosClient.html>`_
 - Minimal install package name: **bareos-filedaemon**